mooss/godefarig/README.md

 # Controls

-- WASD moves the camera, mouse movements to orientate it.
+- WASD moves the camera, mouse movements orientates it.
 - U enables face culling
 - I changes the face to be culled
 - O toggles depth testing